-Sure, Microsoft Excel offers charts, diagrams, and graphs about your project.
-But they only visualize the data that’s on your screen.
+Sure, Excel offers charts, diagrams, and graphs about your project, but they only visualize data that’s on your screen.

 There’s no way of knowing how long it takes to finish a task or how much work a team member has on their plate.

-Due to this, setting up a project management plan in Excel is as tricky as assembling Ikea furniture for the first time!
+As a result, setting up a project management plan in Excel is as tricky as assembling IKEA furniture for the first time!

-With this hefty price, we’d expect this Office software to enlist Clippy to do all the work for you!
+Want to buy Excel?
+You’ll need to shell out the big bucks—$ 139.99, to be exact.
+With this hefty price, we’d expect this Microsoft Office software to enlist Clippy to do all the work for you!

-The 6 Best Microsoft Excel Alternatives In 2021
+The 10 Best Microsoft Excel Alternatives in 2021

-Now that we have seen why Excel isn’t as great as it used to be, here are the best six Microsoft Excel alternatives that you can use today:
+We’ve seen why Excel isn’t as great a tool as it used to be.
+Here are the best Excel alternatives that you can use today to create spreadsheets:

-ClickUp offers almost every spreadsheet solution in the book, and not only that, it also offers powerful task management features to make the most of your spreadsheet data.
+ClickUp offers almost every spreadsheet solution in the book.
+The tool also supports powerful task management features to make the most of your spreadsheet data.